Frederick Sage & Company: Development

-Frederick Sage took three of his nephews, Frederick, Josiah, and Jesse Hawes into the business and eventually they became partners, along with his son.
+Frederick Sage took three of his nephews, Frederick, Josiah, and Jesse Hawes, into the business and eventually they became partners, along with his son.
 Jesse Hawes was the principal mover in the firm's development after Frederick Sage's death.
 In 1905 the firm became a public company with a capital of £300,000.
 That year marked the end of five years when they had devoted almost all their resources to fitting out Harrods in Knightsbridge, London.
 There was for a time a branch in Manchester which closed in 1910.
-More large scale work was done in London at other department stores, D. H. Evans in Oxford Street, between 1907 and 1909, and Selfridges.
-Sage's also worked on hotels, restaurants, even interiors of many of the great liners for Cunard and P&O.
+More large-scale work was done in London at other department stores, D. H. Evans in Oxford Street, between 1907 and 1909, and Selfridges.
+Sage has also worked on hotels, restaurants, even interiors of many of the great liners for Cunard and P&O.

 Jesse Hawes' great triumph was the expansion of Sage's around the world.
 He had been at the Philadelphia exhibition in 1876, and in South Africa and various European countries before Frederick Sage's death.
 He recommended an office in Cape Town and a factory followed there in 1901.
-Eventually the business moved to Johannesburg, and a great deal of high class work was done in South Africa before the business became a subsidiary firm based there in 1947.
+Eventually the business moved to Johannesburg, and a great deal of high-class work was done in South Africa before the business became a subsidiary firm based there in 1947.
 From the Berlin branch contracts were secured in Finland and around the old Austro-Hungarian Empire which was to break up at the end of the Great War – in Vienna, Budapest, and Belgrade.
 After World War I a factory was opened in Paris where much work was done: Au Printemps, La Maison Barclay, The Louvre, and so on, and in French provincial cities too, and contracts managed from Paris in Algeria, Egypt, Romania, and Turkey.